God’s Original Design For Us

 “I am the true grapevine, and my Father is the gardener.
 He cuts off every branch of mine that does not bear fruit, and he prunes the branches that do bear fruit so they will produce even more.
 You have already been pruned and purified by the message I have given you.
 Remain in me, and I will remain in you.
 For a branch cannot produce fruit if it is severed from the vine, and you cannot be fruitful unless you remain in me.”
 (John 15:1-4)

-The connection between the vine and the branches is vital to producing fruit.
-Without Jesus, we cannot produce the fruit of the Spirit—love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
-When we remain connected to Him, our lives become fruitful, just as a branch flourishes when it stays attached to the vine.
+Our connection to the vine is vital to producing fruit—it’s part of becoming whole.
+Through Jesus, we produce the fruit of the Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
+When we remain connected to Him, our lives become fruitful, just as a branch flourishes when it stays attached to the vine, and we begin to experience wholeness.

 In verse 5, Jesus emphasizes the importance of abiding in Him:

 This life of connection with Jesus is not just about surviving—it’s about thriving and flourishing.
 Jesus promises that when we remain in Him, we will bear much fruit.
-This is the abundant life that God designed us to live.
+This is the overflowing life God originally designed for us to live and experience.

 The Joy of Connection